- Folklife's constitution.

 4d | FTJ: Articles webpage | To set up (1-off) or ongoing |

-www.folklife-traditions.uk/index-articles.html Web indexer : § ❖ Articles simply listed by author, better to be able to search by author, title, subject, etc? ❖ Ideally a database, but just an online spreadsheet would be a significant improvement. |
+www.folklife-traditions.uk/index-articles.html Web indexer : § ❖ Articles simply listed by author.
+Better to be able to search by author, title, subject, etc, so replace by ideally a database, but just an online spreadsheet would be a welcome improvement. |

 4d | FTJ: the FOLKLIFE TRADITIONS DIRECTORY webpages |